 In MS Office Word & Outlook

-Both MS Word and Outlook have a Paste Special feature that lets you paste unformatted text into the document.
-You can click Paste button on the Ribbon bar, and choose Paste Special.
-Then in the popup dialog box, select Unformatted Text, and hit OK.
+Office applications have a Keep Text Only paste option built in that lets you paste unformatted text into the document.
+You can click the little down arrow under the Paste button on the Ribbon bar, and choose the Keep Text Only option.

 In Google Chrome Browser